 By the end of January 2014 patients should be stepping through the doors of Cockermouth's new hospital.
 The majority of services are expected to be available at the facility once work is completed.

-the new building there will be a wide range of health
+Inside the new building there will be a wide range of

-minor injuries and minor surgery theatre, an 11 bed inpatient
+suite, minor injuries and minor surgery theatre, an 11

 community nurses, midwives, health visitors and district

 The £15 million development includes a new 130 space car park with CCTV registration control for people using the health facilities.

 The NHS health facility is owned by eLift Cumbria who have a 25 year lease on the building.
 The land has been owned by the Friends of Cockermouth Hospital, who made it available for the new hospital.
 After 100 years the League could once again regain ownership or eLift Cumbria could seek to extend its lease.